apache/flink/docs/dev/libs/gelly/graph_generators.md

 ## Cycle Graph

-An undirected graph where all edges form a single cycle.
+An undirected graph where the set of edges form a single cycle by connecting each vertex to two adjacent vertices in a chained loop.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">